friaes/SD/README.md

 ### TupleSpaces Server

-To compile and run from root directory:
+To compile and run from project root:

 ```s
 cd ServerR1